Cornwall Collegiate and Vocational School: History

-Cornwall Collegiate and Vocational School was founded in 1806 by John Strachan as the Cornwall Grammar School.
+Cornwall Collegiate and Vocational School (CCVS) was founded in 1806 by John Strachan as the Cornwall Grammar School.
 Strachan would later go on to help found the University of Toronto.

-Over the years, the school has been through several structural changes, such as when the 1944 Cornwall–Massena earthquake destroyed the middle of the building which then had to be demolished and reconstructed.
+Over the years, the school has been through several structural changes.
+The 1944 Cornwall–Massena earthquake destroyed the middle of the building, which had to be demolished and reconstructed.
 In the mid-1970s, the centre core again underwent major renovations.
-Additional changes were made during the summer months of 2011 and 2012 to help accommodate the students from General Vanier Intermediate School for the 2011–12 school year, and later to assist with the transition of the Kinsmen-Vincent Massey school for the 2012–13 school year.
+Additional changes were made during the summer months of 2011 and 2012 to help accommodate the students from General Vanier Intermediate School for the 2011–12 school year.
+Collegiate was also used to assist with the transition of the Kinsmen-Vincent Massey school for the 2012–13 school year.